 What’s the solution?

 NUS and STAR are campaigning together to open colleges and universities to those seeking refugee protection in the UK.
-We want:
+We want universities to:

-A number of universities have already adopted Equal Access including Manchester, Leeds and Royal Holloway.
+A number of universities have already adopted Equal Access including York, KCL, LSE, Queen Mary’s and many more.

 Campaign for Equal Access at your university